 They are helping you by rewarding you for buying these items anyway so that they can improve their offering for other consumers who have purchasing habits similar to yours.
 So if you buy an item now with your rewards and it gets discounted in the future, surely that’s a win, win – right?

-Myth 6 - I can only earn points on shopping
+Myth 6 - You can only earn points on shopping